 We started by hiking from the Needles District Elephant Hill Trail Head, down the Red Lake Trail, nine miles to the Colorado River.
 There is no water at all along the Red Lake Trail.
 Park service regulations do not allow back packers to camp within one mile of the river.
 Who knows why?
 The ranger told us there was nowhere good to camp within three miles of the river.
 So we carried eleven days of food and enough water for a dry camp and went six miles down.
 The Red Lake Trail cuts across across several narrow grassy valleys that are called the Grabens.
 Beautiful but bone dry.
 We camped in the Red Lake Graben and got started early the next morning to meet Tex’s at 10:30 as arranged.

 Day 5 of our back packing loop.
-We headed up Shot Canyon and rimmed out via the old cowboy trail at the canyon head.
+We headed up the and rimmed out via an old cowboy trail at the canyon head.
 From there we headed across the slickrock to Chimney Rock.
 We walked a mile or two down the 4×4 road past Chimney rock and then dropped into the Maze proper via the Petroglyph Fork.
 The Maze proper is a specific section of canyons within the larger Maze District of Canyonlands National Park.
 There was plenty of water in the Maze and we camped at a nice spring a few miles down the canyon.

 The next day was spent hiking down the Petroglyph Fork.
 We checked out several cool side canyons and had lunch at the famous “Harvest Scene” pictograph panel.
 More side canyon exploration, arches and stellar canyon hiking brought us to the confluence with the South Fork.
 This is below another access point called the”Maze Overlook”.
 We turned up the South Fork and camped by some nice water a mile or two up canyon from the overlook.